Ununennium: Synthesis attempts

+Past

 Elements 114 to 118 (flerovium through oganesson) were discovered in "hot fusion" reactions at the Joint Institute for Nuclear Research (JINR) in Dubna, Russia.
 This involved bombarding the actinides plutonium through californium with calcium-48, a quasi-stable neutron-rich isotope which could be used as a projectile to produce more neutron-rich isotopes of superheavy elements.
 (The term "hot" refers to the high excitation energy of the resulting compound nucleus.)
 This cannot easily be continued to element 119, because it would require a target of the next actinide einsteinium.
 Tens of milligrams of einsteinium would be needed for a reasonable chance of success, but only micrograms have so far been produced.
 An attempt to make element 119 from calcium-48 and less than a microgram of einsteinium was made in 1985 at the superHILAC accelerator at Berkeley, California, but did not succeed.